Philip Voss

 Philip James Voss (20 August 1936 – 13 November 2020) was a British stage, radio, film and television actor.

 Early life

-Voss was born in Leicester, the elder son of James Voss, a pharmacist, and his wife, Viola (née Walmsley).
+Voss was born to pharmacist James Voss and his wife, Viola (née Walmsley) in Leicester.
 He had a younger brother, John.
 When he and his family moved to the village of Wollaton, near Nottingham, he attended Nottingham High Pavement Grammar School.
 He joined a local amateur theatre and, after national service with the RAF, trained for the stage at RADA.

 Career

 Voss played roles in the Doctor Who serials Marco Polo and The Dominators, Frankenstein and the Monster from Hell, the 1981 Lord of the Rings radio series, Indian Summer, an RSC 1996 revival of The White Devil, The Brides in the Bath, two plays in the Arkangel Shakespeare and a small role in an audio dramatisation of an Anton Chekhov short story.
 He also played recurring roles in the TV series Fish as Ivan Vishnevski and Vicious as Ian McKellen's cynical brother Mason Thornhill.

 Other credits include a stint at the London Shakespeare Workout, two roles for the Shared Experience Company (in Three Sisters and The Seagull), and playing Serebryakov in a West End rendition of Anton Chekhov's The Wood Daemon.
 At the RSC during the 1990s, he played Menenius in Coriolanus, Sir Epicure Mammon in Ben Jonson’s The Alchemist, Ulysses in Troilus and Cressida, Malvolio in Twelfth Night, Shylock in The Merchant of Venice, and Prospero in The Tempest.